lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :openstack-image-cleanup-age: Age in days of image before marking it for removal. (default: 30)
     :openstack-image-protect: Whether or not to run the image protect script.
         (default: true)
+    :openstack-stack-cleanup: Whether or not to run the stack cleanup script.
+        (default: true)
     :openstack-volume-cleanup: Whether or not to run the volume cleanup script.
         (default: true)